 Pointless Civic Project: Discussed in one episode, when the local homeless shelter's kitchen catches fire and it will cost $40,000 to rebuild.
 Jennifer gets a bunch of wealthy Cincinnaitians together to donate the money, but they decide "why just rebuild the kitchen when we can build them a whole new shelter?"
 One man will donate a plot of land he has sitting around and a couple of others donate $150K for building it.
 Then the users of the shelter show up, and point out they don't need nor want a new building, especially not one in a distant suburb no one can get to via public transportation.
 What they need is to have the shelter's kitchen rebuilt.

-On a less grim note, the actor playing Les had to wear a bandage during the taping of the pilot episode, and it became a Running Gag.
+On a less grim note, Richard Sanders, who played Les, had a minor injury and had to wear a bandage during the taping of the pilot episode, and it became a Running Gag.

 On a meta-level: the television show about a radio station that's struggling with the ratings to stay on the air... is itself struggling with its ratings and trying to convince the network each year to keep the show going.

 Recycled Script (in universe): After dropping Ferryman Funeral Homes as an advertiser, Herb repurposes the jingle Venus wrote to fit a new client, Morrison Tires.

 Red Scare: Both played straight — in a memorable episode in which Bailey helps a visiting Russian defect — and parodied through Les, who was such a rabid anti-Communist that he rewrote the station's emergency procedures manual so that it would only be useful in the case of a Soviet invasion.
 When a tornado struck, he was forced to improvise from the manual while on the air, resulting in a long diatribe against "Godless tornadoes".

 Reverse Psychology: The best way to get Les to spread a rumor at the station is to tell him it's a secret.